 What Does Incognito Mode Do?

-The special mode is called by different names on different browsers (more about that shortly).
-It deletes the history of any websites you may visit during the session, saves no information you may enter in forms you fill out and deletes any “cookies” that you might collect along the way.
+Whatever it’s called, it deletes the history of any websites you may visit during the session, saves no information you may enter in forms you fill out, and deletes any “cookies” that you might collect along the way.
+Chrome’s Incognito Mode can optionally block third-party cookies, which track you during your online travels.
+(Google does warn you that blocking third-party cookies may cause features of some websites to not operate correctly.)

 Cookies are small text files saved during web browsing sessions that do many things, such as keeping you logged in on websites, keeping track of your online shopping cart, and sadly, tracking your travels on the internet.
 (That’s why you began seeing those ads for GoDaddy after you checked to see if the domain “fluffybunnyslippers.com” was still available.)